HP shares jump after strong results, analysts raise targets

 HP, like other PC makers, has been hammered as consumers turn to tablets and other mobile devices.
 In addition, the company has suffered internal turmoil with a failed spin-off attempt, a botched acquisition and two CEOs losing their jobs.

-HP shares have outperformed all other Dow Jones Industrial Average constituents this year.
-Before Friday's gains, they were up about 20 percent since the beginning of the year, helped partly by a buyout offer for rival Dell Inc.
+HP shares, trading at $17.90 before the bell on Friday, have gained around 20 percent since the beginning of the year, helped partly by a buyout offer for rival Dell Inc DELL.O.
+They closed at $17.1 on Thursday on the New York Stock Exchange.

 J.P.
 Morgan Securities analyst Mark Moskowitz, who raised his price target on HP stock by $1 to $22, said the company’s results and outlook signaled that the worst may be over, but added that there was room for plenty of work to be done.